jupyterhub/zero-to-jupyterhub-k8s/doc/source/troubleshooting.rst

 only delete the nodes, but not the kubernetes instance, then it will detect the loss of computers and will create two new nodes to compensate.

-**How does billing for this work?!**
+**How does billing for this work?**

-JupyterHub isn't handling any of the billing for your usage - that's done through whatever cloud service you're using.
+JupyterHub isn't handling any of the billing for your usage.
+That's done through whatever cloud service you're using.

 Common error messages
 ---------------------

-* ``could not find default credentials.
+- ``could not find default credentials.
 See https://developers.google.com/accounts/docs/application-default-credentials for more information.``

-  Execute `gcloud auth application-default login` and follow the prompts.
+  Execute ``gcloud auth application-default login`` and follow the prompts.
   The provided link has other options for advanced use cases.

-* ``ERROR: (gcloud.container.clusters.create) ResponseError: code=503,
+- ``ERROR: (gcloud.container.clusters.create) ResponseError: code=503,
   message=Project staeiou-5f880 is not fully initialized with the default service accounts.
 Please try again later.``

-  Go to ‘https://console.cloud.google.com/kubernetes/list’ and click ‘enable’ and follow the prompts.
+  Go to `<https://console.cloud.google.com/kubernetes/list>`_ and click 'enable' and follow the prompts.

 Investigating Issues